hanimalnad/news-analysis/README.md

 _It has two endpoints_

 ```
-GET /scrape #To scarpe live-news sites
+GET /scrapeand_categorize_ #To scarpe live-news and categorize
-GET /summarize #To summarize the scrapped pages
+GET /senti #To obtain the sentiment analysis of the scrapped pages
 ```